danielrekshan/etolemy/uap_cases/README.md

 * Tableau Public for data visualization
 * ImageMagick for GIF creation
 * OBS Studio for video presentations

+## Isolate UAP in Video
+The process of isolating the UAP within the video footage is a manual process.
+The entire process of analysis is very simple when it starts with a clear example of the UAP pulsation pattern.

+The process requires personal discernment regarding which video to select.
+I prefer publically available and documented cases or those that have a CE-5 context.
+The ideal footage involves minimal shaking, keeps the UAP in frame, maintains a steady zoom, does not shift aperature, and keeps only the UAP in frame.

+Once the footage is selected, the UAP needs to be isolate from the rest of the frame to perform analysis.
+The techique of applying a mask over the UAP may be applied to other parts of the frame to provide atmospheric measures, such the analysis performed on the bianary stars in the Monroe UAP footage.

+You may use any process you like to isolate the UAP footage.
+I produce an image with a small transparent circle where the UAP will show and a background similar to the footage background.
+An example mask is "/video_example/cosmic mask.png"

+I use Open Shot video editor to place the mask onto of the video.
+I ensure that transparent circle always encloses the UAP by shifting the x- and y- position of the mask.
+Then I export the video.

+A sample Open Shot video project is included in /video_example.

 ## Command Line Prompts
 **Frames**